xet7/TSC/tsc/docs/pages/conventions.md

 State of transition
 -------------------

-SMC’s codebase has seen different coding styles in the past.
-You will find that most of SMC does not correspond to this styleguide, but we are working on it.
+TSC’s codebase has seen different coding styles in the past.
+You will find that most of TSC does not correspond to this styleguide, but we are working on it.
 Some day we will have it done...